WenzhiDong/Kickstarter-Analysis/README.md

 ### Overview of the analysis
 There are about 3800 records in the crowdfunding data.
-First, the 'Category and Subcategory' column is separated into two columns, 'Parent category' and ' Subcategory' The 'launch_at' column is converted to readable format, then a 'years' column is created After done the work above, the data looks like below:
+First, the 'Category and Subcategory' column is separated into two columns, 'Parent category' and ' Subcategory'.
+The 'launch_at' column is converted to readable format, then a 'years' column is created After done the work above, the data looks like below: